Kick off the new year with an adventure. Whether you are flying south or hitting the slopes, these are the best places to travel in January.

 Travel to Cambodia in January when the air is still cool.
 It’s definitely a peak season to travel because of the relatively cool and dry weather, but Ker & Downey will keep you from seeing too many crowds while also seeing the best the country has to offer.
 Temple hop between Angkor’s great marvels for a few days, then spend the second half of your trip lazing about in tropical island isolation on our Cambodian Chic journey.

 The newly opened Marlborough Lodge has quite a history behind it, serving first as a convent for the Sisters of Mercy in Blenheim, later moved and converted into a bed and breakfast.
-In May, the Marlborough Tour Company purchased it and turned it into a luxury lodge, opening just in time for Thanksgiving.
 The luxury lodge is set on 16 acres of parkland and vineyards and has 10 suites that sleep up to 20 people.
 From there, it is easy to explore the Marlborough region with a day cruise on the Marlborough Sounds on board the exclusive MV Tarquin.

 There’s really never a bad time to visit the Galapagos Islands and when you travel there depends on what you want to see.
 In January, underwater visibility is at its best and the water is warm, so it’s a good time to snorkel.
 It’s breeding season for land birds so you can expect to see unusual mating rituals, green sea turtles laying eggs on the beaches, and nesting after the rains.
 Consider staying at the Galapagos Safari Camp, a luxury tented camp that offers a land-based way to explore the islands.